Microsoft : Buffett's Berkshire taps former AmEx CEO Kenneth Chenault for board, as Bill Gates steps aside | MarketScreener

 Berkshire said it has for decades "forcefully" preferred directors with integrity, business savvy, an owner-responsive mindset and a deep personal interest in the company.

-It said Cnehault emerged as a "standout and unanimous choice" after its governance committee reviewed 23 candidates for board seats last year.
+It said Chenault emerged as a "standout and unanimous choice" after its governance committee reviewed 23 candidates for board seats last year.

 Berkshire said it may choose future board members from that list, noting that four directors, including Buffett, are between 89 and 96 years old.